-Are you at risk financially and having to scale back your spending in retirement?
+Are you at risk financially in retirement and having to scale back your spending?
 Individuals are being forced to re-evaluate their current financial situation and to make cuts if needed.

 Under somewhat optimistic assumptions, an estimated 53 percent of working-age households in 2010 were not expected to have enough future income from Social Security; defined benefit, or DB, pensions; and private savings to maintain their standards of living in retirement.

 Nearly every state comes up short in key areas that gauge retirement readiness: anticipated retirement income, major retirement costs, such as housing and health care, and labor market conditions for older workers, according to USA Today.

 In fact, Americans are carrying more debt than in recent years.
 Studies have shown that half of the people aged 65 to 74 are still making a mortgage payment and carry credit card debt.

 Other studies indicate that most people will continue to work past the age of 65.
 Men are living 11 years longer while the average age for women in this decade is twelve years more than last year.